-	By choosing Videos you will be presented with an overview of the movies in the account – further down on the page you can choose how many will be shown simultaneously.
-Note that showing many videos at the same time makes Streamio slower than only a few, especially on slow connections!
+By choosing Videos, you will be presented with an overview of the movies in the account – further down on the page; you can select how many will be shown simultaneously.
+Note that showing many videos simultaneously makes Streamio slower than only a few videos, especially on slow connections!

 To the right of the sorting, you can filter by tag.
-If you tag all videos that are uploaded that can be used in several ways, this is one.
-Example of video categories used: “Ad”, “Corporate presentation”, “Shareholders meeting”, ” City Council meeting” and so on.
-With well-selected tags, you could easily get a list of just the movies needed (you can also use tags to automatically populate playlist!)
+If you tag all uploaded videos, you can use this function in several ways; this is one.
+Examples of video categories used: “Ad”, “Corporate presentation”, “Shareholders meeting”, ” City Council meeting”, and so on.
+You could quickly get a list of just the movies needed (you can also use tags to populate the playlist automatically!)

 In the actual list of videos, you’ll see a thumbnail picture from the video.
 Title and description of the video.
 The length of the video (superimposed on the thumbnail) and size (total usage on disk for all created versions).
-You can also see the tags the film has been given (as blue buttons that could be clicked in order to quickly show all videos in that category).
+You can also see the tags the film has been given (as blue buttons that you could click to quickly show all videos in that category).
 Finally, you can see the creator and date as well as the historical number of views for the video!

 In the right corner of every video in the Library overview, there is a grey checkbox.
-When clicked the box will be greyed and the video is chosen.
-This could be used to quickly delete several movies or to copy movies to another account you have access to.
-The most common usage for this is when a company or organization has one internal account with security to limit viewers to the organization and one Streamio account for public videos for the web page, social media, and mail.
+When clicked, the box will be greyed, and the video is chosen.
+This could be used to delete several videos quickly or to copy videos to another account.
+The most common usage is when a company or organization has one internal account with security to limit viewers to the organization and one Streamio account for public videos for the web page, social media, and mail.

-When a video is selected in the library the actual video page is opened.
-We will focus on the upper half of this page in this articles, the lower is about publishing the video and that is described in another article.
+When a video is selected in the library, the actual video page is opened.
+We will focus on the upper half of this page in this article.
+The lower is about publishing the video, which is described in another article.
 Also, this is the “Quickstart” we will not cover the “Advanced settings” here!

-This is where you’ll find all Playlists of videos that could be used in Archive Players.
+This is where you’ll find all Playlists of videos that you could use in Archive Players.

 This is where you’ll find all Video Players you can use to publish your videos and where you can create/customize your own players, both regular players, and our Archive player.

-To access a specific section, just click on the respective tabs on the upper left side (Videos, Images, Playlists, Players, Audio, Subtitles, Live!).
+To access a specific section, click on the respective tabs on the upper left side (Videos, Images, Playlists, Players, Audio, Subtitles, Podcasts and Channels).